kdpkst/file-transfer-and-network-traffic-control/README.md

 ### Document
 For more detailed info, please [click](./file_transfer/Report/Report-PartI.pdf) to read the report for this project.

-## SDN Traffic Forwarding and Redistribution
+## SDN-based Network Traffic Forwarding and Redirection

 The SDN Traffic Forwarding and Redistribution project leverages Software-Defined Networking (SDN) principles to manage network traffic.
 This project focuses on utilizing Mininet to construct a basic SDN network topology and simulating traffic control by employing SDN flow entries.